maliedvp/safe_hdb/README.md

 This repository hosts the code and documentation associated with the SAFE historical firm database for Germany.
 It further provides information on how to formally [access the database](#access).

+Eventually, the aim is to recursively clone this reposititory (with its associated submodules for the singles steps), allowing to execute the full funcationality, building the database (see the section [GitHub Structure](#github) for further information).

+Morover, until the completion of all steps, this repository serves as project management tool to [assign](#tasks) and track the tasks associated with the individual contributers.
+If questions arise at any point, please open a threat in GitHubs's [Issues](https://github.com/maliedvp/safe_hdb/issues) section.

 ## GitHub Structure <a name="github"></a>

-Note that the repository relies on GitHub submodules.
+This repository relies on GitHub submodules.
 Submodules can either be external stand-alone projects or repositories established only for creating the SAFE database.

-Moreover, running the file
+Eventually, running the file

-><span style="background-color:#ddd">main.py</span>.
+><span style="background-color:#ddd">__main__.py</span>.

 builds all layers of the database, including descriptive statistics and graphical illustrations of the layers, from scratch.
 The Graph below illustrates the logic of the process.
 Each gray rectangular represents a submodule.